Men's Basketball Coaching Staff

 Meehan spent the summer of 2016 on the road recruiting after being elevated to an assistant coach position after Ryan Ayers departed to become an assistant coach at his alma mater, Notre Dame.

 Following Bucknell's championship season in 2016-17, Meehan was named to the Under Armour 30-Under-30 honor roll, recognizing a group of top young coaches across the nation.
 The Bison finished 26-9 overall, 15-3 in the Patriot League, and defeated Lehigh 81-65 in the Patriot League championship game.
-Bucknell then made its seventh NCAA Tournament appearance, dropping a hard-fought 86-80 decision to fourth-seeded West Virginia in the first round.
+Bucknell then dropped a hard-fought 86-80 decision to fourth-seeded West Virginia in the first round of the NCAA Tournament.

 In his final season at Randolph-Macon in 2014-15, the Yellow Jackets enjoyed one of their most successful seasons in program history.
 They went 28-3, matching the program record for victories in a season, and won a school-record 25 consecutive games.
 Randolph-Macon went 16-0 in ODAC contests and became the first school in conference history to go undefeated during the regular season and win the conference tournament.
 The Yellow Jackets reached the Elite Eight of the NCAA Tournament.